broccoli-smuggler/the_royal_music_tour/_posts/2019-07-03-vanlife setup.md

 **The solar set up:**

 Josh did the hard work on this.
-We both discussed and researched panels and decided on bendy light ones that affix to the roof, but at the end of the day Josh is the engineer and got the thing going.
+We both discussed and researched panels and decided on bendy light ones that affix to the roof, and Josh being the engineer got the thing going.
 A post on the techy stuff coming very soon, promise.

 ![Placeholder](/assets/images/working_small.jpg)

-In short, we glued 300 Watts of solar power (three 100W panels) to the roof, attached them to two house batteries that sit under the passenger seat.
-These power our 3000W inverter - more than enough power for our DJ system.
-And a fridge, chargers, etc.
+In short, we glued 300 Watts of solar power (three 100W panels) to the roof and attached them to two house batteries that sit under the passenger seat.
+These power our 3kW inverter - more than enough power for our DJ system and a fridge, chargers, etc.

 ![Placeholder](/assets/images/solarpanelwork_small.jpg)

 **Insurance:**

 This is a bit tricky.
 You can’t legally drive a vehicle without insurance in the UK.
 Also, you can’t legally buy a vehicle in the UK unless you’re a resident (or at least have a residential address).
 Josh’s Uncle and Aunt to the rescue (thank you, Greg and Jenny).

 Insurance is bloody pricey with a NZ driver's license.
-DownUnder Insurance ended up sussing it and for $880 you've got third party cover across Europe for 6 months.
+DownUnder Insurance ended up sussing it and for $880 we got third party cover across Europe for 6 months.
 Ouch.

 **Bikes:**